 My research investigates the factors that motivate or demotivate individuals to engage in behaviors and support policies addressing critical societal challenges, such as climate change, the COVID-19 pandemic, and inequality.
 By integrating frameworks from behavioral political economy and political psychology, I aim to understand the underlying mechanisms driving these behaviors and policy preferences.
 Specifically, I am interested in how individuals’ trust in each other and institutions, perceptions of fairness, and views on limiting individual choices for collective goods influence their support for crisis mitigation policies.

-My methodological approach integrates computational text analysis, advanced statistical models, economic games, survey experiments, and formal and agent-based modeling to examine behaviors, policy preferences, norms, emotions, and narratives.
+My methodological approach integrates computational text analysis, advanced statistical models, economic games, survey experiments, and formal and agent-based modeling to model and examine behaviors, policy preferences, norms, emotions, and narratives.
 By analyzing large-scale unstructured datasets, survey responses, and behavioral choices from social media, survey experiments, and economic games, I aim to uncover the underlying mechanisms that drive behavior and policy support.

 I am a postdoctoral researcher at the University of Pennsylvania in Philosophy, Politics, and Economics and the Center for Social Norms and Behavioral Dynamics .
 I received my Ph.D. from the department of Political Science at Stony Brook University in 2023.